nodejk/ISEE_MoneyControl/BasicProptotype.md

 **CurrencyConverter.ts:** Converts the currency type to symbols.
 Example: "USD" -> "$"

+**Beautiful Material UI icons:** We use industrial standard UI icons which make the application more user friendly and pretty.
+Read more about Material UI here: https://materialdesignicons.com/

 **Note:** Other Objects' properties can be found in **interfaces.ts**.

 ---